[Back to Dan West's Homepage]

 DISPOSITION: Friendly and Fiesty

 PROFILE: Fumble was the first house rabbit I got.
 She was very attached to me and would sleep on my pillow above my head at night.
-Later she was Petey's girlfriend and they were inseparable so she went outside to live with him.
-Found her dead under the porch with no visible injuries, not sure what happened.
+Later she was Petey's girlfriend and they were inseparable.
+Died of unknown cause.

 NAME: Petey